 How did I get here?

-That was a question that came up frequently when I lived out of my home state of Michigan for sixteen years.
-With two kids in two, I followed a husband in his career path from state to state, working as a teacher and technical editor in my spare time.
+That was a question that came up frequently when I lived far from my home state of Michigan for sixteen years.
+With two kids in t0w, I followed a husband in his career path from state to state, working full time as a teacher and technical editor in my spare time.

 Where am I? was an even more common question.
 (I still get lost on a regular basis.)
-My roots grew more shallow by the year and my marriage eroded.
-I went from job to kid's activity to home in a joyless, endless progression to unhappiness.
+My roots grew more shallow by the year in my young adulthood and my marriage eroded.
+I went from job to kid's activity to home in a joyless, endless progression.

-It took a couple crises for me to realize what's important.
+It took a couple midlife crises for me to realize what's important.
 Writing has helped me sort it all out.
-On paper, life not only makes more sense, but thinking about the past gives me reasons to be very grateful.
-We can't do it alone.
-Having God holding my hand makes happiness possible.
+On paper, life not only makes more sense, but thinking about the past gives me reasons to be very grateful for my present life.
+I don't do it alone.
+Having God holding my hand makes my happiness possible.

 Peace and blessings,